lkang-pdx/alexa-rickshank-trivia/Readme.md

-# Rickshank Redemption Trivia Skill
+# Rickshank Rickdemption Trivia Skill
 #### Built with JavaScript/Node.js and the Alexa Skills Kit